Pasta Primavera with Gnocchi

 0 made it | 0 reviews | 0 photos

 Pasta Primavera is a classic Italian dish that celebrates seasonal vegetables.
 Traditionally springtime vegetables are used, but you can adjust to whatever is in season spring, summer, and even early fall.
-Our version has the addition of chicken breast along with more traditional veggies like asparagus, squash, zucchini, tomatoes, and broccoli.
+Our version has the addition of chicken breast along with more traditional veggies like asparagus, squash, zucchini, tomatoes, and broccoli, but you can use whatever veggies you like.
 The real kicker that makes this recipe sing is our suggestion to serve it over light and pillowy gnocchi!
 Any pasta works, but gnocchi takes it to another level.
 Give it a try!

 1lb vera pasta gnocchi